Glossary

 Importance of Subledger Reconciliation

-The significance of subledger reconciliation cannot be overstated.
+Its significance cannot be overstated.
 Key benefits include:

-Neglecting subledger reconciliation can lead to significant issues.
+Neglecting the reconciliation can lead to significant issues.
 For example, inconsistencies between subledger and general ledger balances can result in misstated financial reports, potentially leading to regulatory penalties and loss of stakeholder trust.

 The Subledger Reconciliation Process